paynow/Paynow-Java-SDK/README.md

 ```

 ## Initiating a mobile based transaction
-A mobile transaction is a transaction made using mobile money e.g. using Ecocash
+A mobile transaction is a transaction made using mobile money e.g. using Ecocash or OneMoney

-> Note: Mobile based transactions currently only work for Ecocash with Econet numbers
+> Note: Mobile based transactions currently only work for Ecocash and OneMoney

 Create a new payment using the `createPayment(...)` method that requires a unique merchant reference and the email address of the user making the payment.